Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-2. Plan effectively for a robotics and automation system extension group project that extends foundation automation skills and knowledge.
+- Plan effectively for a robotics and automation system extension group project.

 If you have any questions in relation to the fees, please contact UConnect or more information is available on StudyAssist.